bernardobreder/pancake-lab/README.md

 ### Dependency Injection

-The service would benefit from an approach based on dependency injection, receiving `storage` and `logger` through the constructor.
+The service would benefit from an approach based on dependency injection, receiving `logger` through the constructor.
 This would facilitate isolation for testing and improve separation of responsibilities.

 ### Logging Redundancy